awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 + The `innodb_data_file_path` parameter must be configured with only one data file that uses the default data file name `"ibdata1"`\.
 Databases with two data files, or with a data file with a different name, can't be migrated using this method\.

   The following are examples of file names that are not allowed: `"innodb_data_file_path=ibdata1:50M; ibdata2:50M:autoextend"` and `"innodb_data_file_path=ibdata01:50M:autoextend"`\.
++ The maximum size of the restored database is the maximum database size supported minus the size of the backup\.
+So, if the maximum database size supported is 64 TiB, and the size of the backup is 30 TiB, then the maximum size of the restored database is 34 TiB, as in the following example:

+  `64 TiB - 30 TiB = 34 TiB`

+  For information about the maximum database size supported by Amazon RDS for MySQL, see [General Purpose SSD Storage](CHAP_Storage.md#Concepts.Storage.GeneralSSD) and [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.

 ## Overview of Setting Up to Import Backup Files from Amazon S3 to Amazon RDS<a name="MySQL.Procedural.Importing.Enabling"></a>